Billing

 When creating insurance claims, it’s important to have client chart notes easily accessible so that you can bill the proper diagnostic and procedural codes; selecting an EHR that integrates with a billing tool is key to streamlining your billing and insurance workflows within your physical therapy practice.
 This integration can reduce any errors leading to claims denials, speed up your overall insurance billing process, and ensure that you get properly reimbursed for the services you provide.

 Healthie’s insurance billing features allow you to easily generate CMS-1500s within the platform, submit claims, and track claim status and reimbursement.
-Now you can try all of Healthie’s most sought after features, all for $0.
-Click here to learn more.
 With Healthie’s integrated EHR and billing features, you can:

 • Easily add modifiers to CMS-1500 forms